 The two signs, Mission Cigar, and the Kiva night club were in the same spot.
-Kiva replaced cigar.
+The Kiva Club replaced the cigar store.

 Squires added, “Jack Young thinks there were other small neon signs here prior to that one, but I remember only the “KIVA.” [xii]

 Young, of the pioneering Neon sign company, Young Electric, was partially correct, there were signs prior to the KIVA, but they were not “small.”

 The two ‘howevers’ do not hold up to additional research.

 The award for having the “First Neon Sign in Las Vegas” rests firmly with the historic Overland Hotel,

 The sign would only be up for a couple of years.
 Its life expectancy was reduced when the city starting adding ornate street lights to Fremont Street in October of 1929.